I Done It My Way

 "I Done It My Way" is an episode of the BBC sitcom, The Green Green Grass.
-It aired on 19 February 2009, as the seventh episode of the fourth series.
+It aired on 19 February 2009, as the seventh episode of the fourth series, and was written by series creator John Sullivan, and directed by Dewi Humphreys.
 This episode acted as a 'clip show' for both Only Fools and Horses and The Green Green Grass.
 In total, the episode contained around forty clips, some of which were made specially for this episode.
 When series 4 was released on DVD, both separately, as well as part of a box set, the episode was left out, because of the archive clips.
 Even digital comedy channel Gold refuse to show the episode because of this, and is not available to watch on any catch-up services, including BBC iPlayer.

 Synopsis

 With a microphone and a tape recorder, Boycie recalls the big issues in his life in what he intends to be a classic – a life manual and an important book for future generations.
 Boycie's story begins as he recalls his Peckham days, with flashback memories to his South London life with Del Boy, Rodney and the rest of the gang.
 He fondly remembers his friendships, their adventures, the subsequent move to Shropshire and his new life on the farm.
 His memories of the old days proves surprisingly enlightening for him and hilarious for Marlene.